slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

-> In the parsing of any pipe, the left side is always a program whose output must serve as input to the right-hand program, but the right hand program itself could be a simple command or could be another pipe (e.g. `cmd_1 | cmd_2 | cmd_3`).
+> In the parsing of any pipe, the left side is always a program whose output must serve as input to the right-hand program, but the right-hand program itself could be a simple command or could be another pipe (e.g. `cmd_1 | cmd_2 |
+cmd_3`).
 For that reason, the `right` field of a `pipecmd` is not predefined as any type of command: it is a bytestream that must be parsed and dealt with according to its content.

 Since the execution of commands separated by a semi-colon `;` is as simple as executing them in linear order, we don't really